Extravenger/SoniQL/README.md

-# SoniQL
+# SoniQL: Speedy MSSQL Enumeration and Exploitation built espeically as part of the OSEP course

-A tool that is all about speed when getting messy with MSSQL servers within a domain.
+SoniQL is an ultra-fast tool designed for offensive security professionals, specifically red teamers, penetration testers, and ethical hackers.
+It is built with a single goal in mind: speed.
+SoniQL excels in quickly discovering, interacting with, and exploiting MSSQL servers within a domain.
+With its streamlined workflow, you can efficiently perform enumeration, privilege escalation, and exploitation tasks, saving precious time during assessments.